Wojcirej/payment-system-end-to-end/README.md

 # Run tests
 `rspec`

+# Selenium support
+Make sure to install [ChromeDriver](https://github.com/SeleniumHQ/selenium/wiki/ChromeDriver) or [] before switching driver to any chrome selenium related one.

 # Potential TODOs
 * Find better way to share models logic between actual backend app and this app.
 Currently I'm repeating myself, and it might lead to incosistencies.
 But at least I can quickly set up test data if necessary.
 Perhaps some gems?